CV4EcologySchool/cv4e_cagedbird_ID/Code_Documentation.md

 **15/07/24**

-I had this error initially: train.py: error: unrecognized arguments: ., but there was an extra dot before the '>'.
+* I had this error initially: train.py: error: unrecognized arguments: ., but there was an extra dot before the '>'.

 ```
 python example_file.py > output.txt
 ```
+* Ran a model successfully, with the output correctly exported to the output.txt file and also in the shell output files

 # Coding check list